Project objectives from proposal:

-The focus of this project was to evaluate, demonstrate and encourage adoption of cultural tactics to reduce bacterial decay in small-scale intensive production of onions grown for fresh market.
-We evaluated the effects of plant spacing and mulch type on plant size, maturity, incidence of bacterial decay, yield, bulb size and economic return.
+The focus of this project is to evaluate, demonstrate and encourage adoption of cultural tactics to reduce bacterial rots in sweet onions grown for fresh market.
+We will evaluate the effects of mulch type and planting configurations on incidence of bacterial rot of onions, yield, bulb size and economic return.

 Center Rot, caused by Pantoea ananatis, is one of the bacterial rots that has been identified in sweet onions grown on plastic on small-scale vegetable farms in PA and NY.
 Losses of 35 to 45% occur regularly.
 This is a relatively new disease of onions, first identified in Georgia in 1997.
 P. ananatis survives in numerous weeds and crops, and in the gut of tobacco and onion thrips, and to some extent in soil and water.
 It enters the plant through natural openings and wounds, and by infected thrips.
 Infection can occur when contaminated rain and irrigation water collect in the leaf whorl and leaf axils, leading to congestion of the leaf tissues and eventual entry of the bacterium into the plant.
 Disease development is favored by moderate to high temperatures (82.4 – 95 ˚F) that coincide with rainfall during or after bulb initiation.
 Generally, all cultivars are susceptible to center rot, although there is some variability in susceptibility.
 Sour skin, caused by Burkholderia cepacia, is another common bacterial disease of onion, similar to center rot, but more prevalent in soil and water, and favored by slightly cooler temperatures.